dbp/cpcj/_interviews/hmitra-kaboli.md

 ---

-_Tell me who you like?
-Who's producing good stuff out there right now?_
+_<bold>Tell me who you like?
+Who's producing good stuff out there right now?</bold>_

 99% Invisible is one of my favorite shows and I don't have to say that, I just feel it a lot.
 The Kitchen Sisters are the shit!
 They're just so masterful in everything that they do.
 How did they find those stories?
 They've been doing it for so long and on their own, you wonder who are they?
 And I know everyone talks about it, but Serial.
 Some people were like it's annoying how she put her story in there, but that's what I liked about it; her back and forth and doubts.

-_That mirroring kept me going too even when the whole murder mystery might have escaped my interest towards the end it became a question about, how does she feel?
+_<bold>That mirroring kept me going too even when the whole murder mystery might have escaped my interest towards the end it became a question about, how does she feel?
 How do I feel?
-And how can we even talk about these things?_
+And how can we even talk about these things?</bold>_

 I'm not the best podcast listener.
 But for the last two episodes of This American Life, the one about the cops and the one called, “Three Miles,” I know everyone raved about the, “Cops See It Differently,” but I think “Three Miles” nailed something that I don't know if anyone else ever really talked about before, which is the emotional and mental damages of growing up poor and [talking about] class in a way that [shows] how people are manifest and living their lives and why people can't get out of the hood when they should be able to.
 It really hit for me, really hard.
 It was so well done, it was great.
 Even though I was kind of on the fence about it.
 What else?
 Have you listened to Björks new album?

-_I have.
-I am Scandinavian after all._
+_<bold>I have.
+I am Scandinavian after all.</bold>_

 It's so great.
 I was listening to that while going through a break-up.
 It was so great.

 What else?
 D'Angelo's album.
 The new Kendrick Lamar is also really good.
 Also, not a new song, but Paul Simon's, "50 Ways to Leave Your Lover."
 I want everything I do to sound like that song.

-_Hey, if you think of more stuff email me and I'll put together a playlist to go along with this interview._
+_<bold>Hey, if you think of more stuff email me and I'll put together a playlist to go along with this interview.</bold>_

 Oh my god, really?
 I would love to do that.
 Can I send you a playlist?
 A radio playlist.
 That's the best idea, that's the best idea you've ever had.

-_So maybe the last thing is, if you want to end this on a good anecdote, what would that be?_
+_<bold>So maybe the last thing is, if you want to end this on a good anecdote, what would that be?</bold>_

 Well, the last thing you made is always your favorite.
 So this is something that we cut from the final story, but eight months after the situation.